-Since its introduction in 1946, the Vespa’s utilitarian and economic benefits were immediately obvious.
-But riders quickly embraced the social aspects of scootering, too.
-Local clubs were formed to organize rides, races, tours, mechanical co-ops, and social events.
+The utilitarian and economic benefits of the Vespa motorscooter were obvious upon its introduction in 1946.
+But riders also quickly embraced the Vespa's less-obvious social benefits.
+Clubs were formed to organize local rides, races, tours, mechanical co-ops, and social events.
 Scooterists found common bonds beyond their choice of transportation.

-Scootering’s popularity in the United States ebbs and flows, but there has been a devoted community of scooter enthusiasts riding, wrenching, collecting, and evangelizing since the 1950s.
-The VCOA is America’s longest-running national club, approaching its 30th anniversary.
-VCOA-Chicago is one of the VCOA's first (and largest) local chapters, with about 50 members.
+Scootering’s popularity in the United States ebbs and flows, but there has been a devoted community of scooter enthusiasts riding and celebrating the Vespa since the 1950s.
+The VCOA is America’s longest-running national club, in its 30th year.
+VCOA-Chicago is one of the VCOA's first (and largest) local chapters, with more than 60 members.

 Whatever scooter you ride, VCOA-Chicago invites you to join the diverse Chicagoland scootering community.
 We encourage you to get involved, get excited about scootering, and become a part of scooter culture’s rich history.